 The study of interpersonal communication looks at a variety of elements that contribute to the interpersonal communication experience.
 Both quantitative/social scientific methods and qualitative methods are used to explore interpersonal communication.
 Additionally, a biological and physiological perspective on interpersonal communication is a growing field.
-Within the study of interpersonal communication, some of the concepts explored include the following: personality, knowledge structures and social interaction, language, nonverbal signals, emotion experience and expression, supportive communication, social networks and the life of relationships, influence, conflict, computer-mediated communication, interpersonal skills, interpersonal communication and de-escalation of romantic relationships, interpersonal communication and de-escalation of romantic relationships, interpersonal communication and healthcare, family relationships, and communication across the life span.
+Within the study of interpersonal communication, some of the concepts explored include the following: personality, knowledge structures and social interaction, language, nonverbal signals, emotion experience and expression, supportive communication, social networks and the life of relationships, influence, conflict, computer-mediated communication, interpersonal skills, interpersonal communication in the workplace, intercultural perspectives on interpersonal communication, escalation and de-escalation of romantic relationships, interpersonal communication and healthcare, family relationships, and communication across the life span.